bhyvex/micro-kube/README.md

-# !!! micro-kube is moving !!!
+# !!! micro-kube and classic micro-kube are deprecated !!!

-Please note that this repository and documentation is for "classic" micro-kube.
+## TL;DR

+All variants of micro-kube are deprecated in favor of [minikube](https://github.com/kubernetes/minikube) and [kmachine](https://github.com/skippbox/kmachine)-- both of which are better, more mature options for quickly creating single-node Kubernetes clusters to facilitate education, experimentation, and development.

+## The whole story

 Classic micro-kube is a fast way to get up and running with a single-node Kubernetes cluster, _but_ it requires you to first clone this source code.
 This implicitly makes git a dependency.
 Additionally, classic micro-kube relies on vagrant (in addition to a virtualization provider like VirtualBox).
-These dependencies are no longer desirable, so micro-kube is evolving...
+For ease of use, these dependencies are no longer desirable, so micro-kube began to evolve...

-Active development of the next version of micro-kube is _moving_ to the following repositories:
+Development of the next major version of micro-kube _moved_ to the following repositories:

 * [micro-kube/images](https://github.com/micro-kube/images)-- Packer-based builds of images for a variety of virtualization providers.
 Such images include pre-pulled Docker images for all Kubernetes and micro-kube components so that micro-kube VMs start as fast as possible _and_ can be started offline.

 * [micro-kube/cli](https://github.com/micro-kube/cli)-- A handy and _simple_ command line interface for downloading micro-kube VM images and launching them using the virtualization provider of your choice.

+_However..._

+As work on the CLI progressed, the tool that was emerging began to feel very familiar-- it simply felt like a Kubernetes-aware, albeit generally less capable rip-off of [docker-machine](https://github.com/docker/machine).
+Briefly, it was considered that forking and enhancing docker-machine might prove to be a better approach than continuing to cultivate a new CLI from scratch.
+As it turned out, someone else was already doing that-- [kmachine](https://github.com/skippbox/kmachine).

+As it would happen, the developers of kmachine aren't certain of kmachine's future, given the development of a well-polished, _official_ option from Kubernetes for creating local, single-node Kubernetes clusters-- [minikube](https://github.com/kubernetes/minikube).

+Given the existence of these excellent tools, there is no reason, at this time, for micro-kube development to continue.

+For anyone in need of a _local_, single-node Kubernetes cluster, [minikube](https://github.com/kubernetes/minikube)  is likely the best option, although Windows support is only experimental at this time.

+For anyone using Windows or wishing to create single-node Kubernetes clusters in the cloud, [kmachine](https://github.com/skippbox/kmachine) remains a tremendous option.

+We now return you to your regularly scheduled documentation...

 # micro-kube

+__Please note that this repository and documentation is for "classic" micro-kube.__

 **micro-kube** is the fastest way to start a fully-functional, single-node [Kubernetes](http://kubernetes.io/) cluster using [CoreOS](https://coreos.com/) on [Vagrant](https://www.vagrantup.com/).

-micro-kube attempts to differentiate itself from other similar projects by being maximally useful right out-of-the-box.
-See the [roadmap](#roadmap) for further details.

 ## Getting started